How to Calculate Percentage from Marks: Complete Formula Guide 2026

 How much did I improve from my last exam?

-What marks do I need in my final exam to achieve 80% overall?
+What marks do I need to achieve 80% overall?

 Calculation: